Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 ### Using LLMs with Larger Context Windows

-LLMs process each interaction based on the provided context at runtime.
+LLMs process each interaction based on the provided context sent to the API in the prompt.
 Most models have a fixed context window, ranging from 128K tokens (about 96,000 words) to 1 million tokens (about 750,000 words).
 GPT-4o currently supports 128K tokens, while models like Gemini 1.5 Pro comes with 1 million tokens.

 A larger context window allows more chat history to be included in a single request, improving coherence in conversations.
 However, using large context windows comes with trade-offs: